Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Methodology

-We leave all the proofs to Appendix~\ref{app:derivations_and_proofs}.
-Node-representation hypergraph diffusion is equivalent to imposing a strict constraint that all the co-representations associated with the same node must be identical, resulting in a single unified node representation.
-We relax this constraint by incorporating node regularization functions into the optimization objective, allowing multiple co-representations associated with the same node to differ while still being constrained by certain regularization terms.
+Node-representation hypergraph diffusion is equivalent to imposing a strict constraint that all the co-representations $\vh_{v, e_i}$ associated with the same node $v$ must be identical, resulting in a single unified node representation.
+Our method relaxes this hard constraint by co-node regularization functions, allowing multiple co-representations associated with the same node to be different while still being constrained by certain regularization terms.